-The project site currently maintains an existing, but uninhabited and unoccupied one bedroom single family residence, garage, and small shed with access to the site provided by an existing dirt driveway.
-The site is located .68 miles north of Pacific Coast Highway, just north of Winding Way, in the City of Malibu (Exhibit 1).
-The subject site is bisected by De Butts Terrace road, which runs through the middle of the site.
-Topographically, the subject site is located on a ridge with slopes descending to the southwest and northeast.
-The ridge trends in a southeast direction and lies between Ramirez and Escondido Canyons.
-Slope gradient ranges from 2.5:1 (horizontal to vertical) to horizontal.
+The project site is a vacant 2.1 acre parcel located approximately 0.68 miles north of Pacific Coast Highway, just north of Winding Way, in the City of Malibu (Exhibits 1,2).
+Topographically, the subject site is located on a ridge above Escondido Canyon with slopes descending to the southwest and northeast.
+Slope gradient ranges from 2.5:1 (horizontal to vertical) to horizontal on the ridgeline.
+The subject parcel is bisected by De Butts Terrace, such that one portion of the parcel is located to the south and one portion to the north of De Butts Terrace.